 NCTC is a public institution that draws a portion of its funding from the State of Texas.
 Therefore, tuition rates will be higher if a student's permanent legal residence is not in Texas.

-This means a student's tuition rate will depend upon one of the following three categories:
+Tuition at North Central Texas College is based on a student's permanent legal place of residence (Texas Education Code 54.008).
+The three residency classifications are:

-- In-District: Residents of Cooke County and Graham ISD. - In-State: Residents of all Texas counties except Cooke, and residents of Oklahoma counties contiguous with Cooke who, due to a reciprocal agreement, pay the same tuition rate as Texas residents.

-• Out-of-State: In addition to residents of states other than Texas, this also includes "international students"- citizens of any country other than the United States.
+- In-District: Residents of Cooke County and Graham ISD. - In-State: Residents of all Texas counties except Cooke, and residents of Oklahoma counties contiguous with Cooke who, due to a reciprocal agreement, pay the same tuition rate as Texas residents. - Out-of-State: In addition to residents of states other than Texas, this also includes "international students"- citizens of any country other than the United States.